GustavNordstrom/DD2480Decide/README.md

    Implemented parts of CMV module including:
    - The 13th LIC and corresponding unit tests.
    - Refactored CMV module to remove duplicate code used for calculations by setting up common utility calculationUtils class.
-- **Gustav Wallin** : Also implemented parts of CMV module with LIC and unit test along with revising unit tests for already finished LIC's.
-Added to calculationUtils along with refactoring that followed that.
-Worked on input handling of main function and decide function.
+- **Gustav Wallin** :
+   - Implemented CMV module with LIC 14 and its unit test along with revising unit tests for already finished LIC's (8 & 10).
+   - Added DoubleCompare function to calculationUtils along with refactoring to use function in codebase.
+   - Worked on input handling of main function and decide function to accept commandline input.
+   - Provided comments in Javadoc format to some of CMV module files.
+   - Fix error from unit test of inputmanagerImpl when using windows machine

 - **David Persson**:

 ### **🔹 How to Contribute**